VCCT-PROG7312-2025-G2/ST10150702_Jordan_Muller_CivicLink/README.md

 **OpenAI**: OpenAI, 2024.
 ChatGPT.
 Available at: https://openai.com [Accessed throughout development].

 **Claude AI**: Anthropic, 2024.
 Claude.
-Available at: https://claude.ai [Accessed for architectural guidance].
+Available at: https://claude.ai [Accessed for architectural guidance and problem-solving].

 AI assistance was primarily used for:
-- Understanding complex data structure implementations
+- Understanding complex data structure implementations (SortedDictionary, search algorithms)
 - Exploring Apple design principles and CSS techniques
 - Reviewing MVC best practices and clean architecture
 - Debugging and optimization suggestions
+- Algorithm design for event recommendation system
+- Learning advanced LINQ queries and async/await patterns

+All code was written, understood, and tested by the developer.
+AI tools served as educational resources similar to documentation and Stack Overflow.

 <br>